Southern Asia 1912: Tibetan Independence

 27 Apr–19 May 1912 Italian invasion of the Dodecanese▲

-Forces of the Kingdom of Italy landed in the Dodecanese Islands, part of the Ottoman Empire.
+In late April 1912 forces of the Kingdom of Italy began landing in the Dodecanese Islands, part of the Ottoman Empire.
 The main battle took place on Rhodes, where around 10,000 Italian troops landed on 4 May, forcing the surrender of the Ottoman garrison on 16 May and ending 390 years of Ottoman rule.

 17 Aug 1912 British note on Tibet▲